Tijuana Cartel are celebrating the release of ”Offer Yourself,” their first single of 2012, with a month long tour.

 Also as I was writing this I realized another reason I love pop is the diversity of great female artists who are out there making pop music, so inspiring.

-What makes your pop music different from the stuff made the term such a dirty word?
+What makes your pop music different from the stuff that made the term such a dirty word?

 When I’m describing my music to people, I do always feel the need to add a precursor to the word “pop” with another, like “experimental-pop”, or “art-pop”.
 People often hear “pop”, and think you mean disposable music, or at least heavily produced.
 The songwriting of my music is pop, but the sounds I use are more diverse and intimate, a bit playful.
 I loop my kalimba on stage and layer my voice, which includes beat-boxing, hand claps and finger clicks, so it’s a bit DIY and a bit experimental at the same time.